manuel-valles/python-minicamp-homework-2/README.md

 localhost:5000/multiply/6/5 would return '30'
 localhost:5000/subtract/25/5 would return '20'
-Make sure you are converting the parameters to ints and returning a string Create a route called /favoritefoods that returns a list of your favorite foods.
+Make sure you are converting the parameters to ints and returning a string Create a route called /favoritefoods that returns a list of your favorite foods

 A list is a collection of different values. => ['football', 'basketball', 'rugby'] The server must return a string so we need to convert our list into a string.